Vienna terror attack: 'Islamist' motive suspected in deadly shootings | DW | 03.11.2020

 "We are following with very great concern the terrible news coming from Vienna," Foreign Minister Luigi Di Maio added.
 "A vile attack which we strongly condemn.
 Italy is close to the Austrian people.
 Europe must respond."

-The office of UN Secretary-General Antonio Guterres released a statement following the events of Monday night in Vienna.
+The office of UN Secretary-General Antonio Guterres released a statement following the events of Monday night.
 It said: "The Secretary-General is following with utmost concern the still-evolving situation in Vienna's city center where violent attacks in several places have been reported today."

 "The Secretary-General strongly condemns these attacks and reaffirms the solidarity of the United Nations with the people and the government of Austria."